• Skip to primary navigation

 • Handheld Strainer - A fine mesh, metal handheld strainer or spider is one of my most used tools in the kitchen.
 I use it for cooking pasta, deep frying, and straining small items.
 It's great for transferring the curds into the larger strainer to prevent adding too much liquid, but a large spoon will work too.

-• Candy Thermometer - While not totally necessary for making homemade ricotta, you may want to use a candy thermometer to make sure the liquid is reaching the correct temperature.
+• Candy Thermometer - While not totally necessary, you may want to use a candy thermometer to make sure the liquid is reaching the correct temperature.

 Top view of homemade curds draining in cheesecloth.